Something went wrong

 15.6M1.1M

-With 664,748,714.28 gallons of number two heating oil delivered to Hamilton homeowners last winter, the Hamilton community depends on its 11 oil companies when temperatures dip.
-Oil delivery has two parts to it: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
+With 664,748,714.28 gallons of oil delivered to Hamilton homeowners during this past winter, the Hamilton community relies on its 11 oil companies to keep their oil tanks full.
+Oil delivery is a two step process: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Hamilton, two of the closest terminals are Sprague in Bridgeport, CT and N.h.term in New Haven, CT.
-Then, the truck delivers the #2 heating oil to homes and businesses throughout Hamilton and the surrounding area.
+Then, the truck delivers the #2 heating oil to residences and companies throughout Hamilton and the surrounding vicinity.